edisonyls/COMP90018/README.md

 - Direct access to post details.

 :gem: Notifications
-- Near real-time update notifications for:
+- Near real-time update notifications (refresh every 7 seconds) for:
   - Comments on your posts.
   - New messages.
   - New followers or unfollowers.